Table of Contents

 The Future: Predicting Ocean Distribution

-Plate tectonics is an ongoing process, and the map of Earth's oceans will continue to change.
-Geologists use satellite data (GPS), seismic imaging, and paleomagnetic records to model future plate motions.
-These predictions, though tentative over tens of millions of years, reveal likely scenarios for the redistribution of oceans and seas.
+Plate tectonics is an ongoing process, and the map of Earth's oceans will continue to change over millions of years.
+Geologists use satellite data (such as GPS), seismic imaging, and paleomagnetic records to model future plate motions.
+Although these predictions are tentative over tens of millions of years due to the complexity and variability of tectonic forces, they provide valuable scenarios for the future redistribution of oceans and seas.